Roger204/Roger204.github.io/_posts/2023-01-08-hacking-homes-for-fun-chapter2.md

 ![Emulating Tag](/assets/images/20230106_UID.png){: style="display: block; margin: 0 auto"}

-I already advised both the alarm manufacturer and the system integrator, and they indicated that the security would be enchanced :).
+I already advised both the alarm manufacturer and the system integrator, and they indicated that the security would be enhanced :).